Anatomy of single-field inflationary models for primordial black holes: Introduction

 The general behaviour of the power spectrum during the rapid transition from SR inflation to non-attractor inflation is of great importance for the resulting PBH phenomenology.
 Consequently, it is desirable to have analytic models for said behaviour.
 This is possible if one considers toy models in which the evolution of SR parameters is postulated instead of derived from solving the field equations.
 For example, in~\cite{Byrnes:2018txb} it was shown that in single-field inflation, independently of the shape of the inflaton potential, the steepest possible growth of the primordial power spectrum is $n_s - 1 = 4$, or equivalently, $k^4$, with $k$ being the comoving scale.
-A further refined analysis~\cite{Carrilho:2019oqg}, however, showed that a steeper $k^5 \left( \log k \right)^2$ growth can be possible (see also~\cite{Cai:2019bmk, Liu:2020oqe, Ballesteros:2020sre, Ragavendra:2020sop, Tasinato:2020vdk, Ng:2021hll, Ozsoy:2021pws}).
-However, growth steeper than $k^4$ will not have any measurable impact on the PBH mass function~\cite{Cole:2022xqc} and, as we will show, require an initial phase of inflation with a blue-tilted spectrum.
+A further refined analysis~\cite{Carrilho:2019oqg}, however, showed that a steeper $k^5 \left( \log k \right)^2$ growth can be possible (see also~\cite{Cai:2019bmk, Liu:2020oqe, Ozsoy:2019lyy, Ballesteros:2020sre, Ragavendra:2020sop, Tasinato:2020vdk, Ng:2021hll, Ozsoy:2021pws}).
+However, growth steeper than $k^4$ will not have any measurable impact on the PBH mass function~\cite{Cole:2022xqc} and, as we will show, requires an initial phase of inflation with a blue-tilted spectrum.

 In this paper, we consider the general class of single-field inflation models in which an Einstein frame can be defined.
 We outline the essential qualitative features of these scenarios and propose a novel, analytically solvable model capable of capturing these features.
 Our analytic method uses the Wands duality~\cite{Wands:1998yp} between the USR and the subsequent constant-roll (CR) (or SR) phase, which is present in most single-field models for PBHs.
 Thus, it improves upon existing analytic approaches built around specific ans\"atze for the second SR parameter~\cite{Byrnes:2018txb,Carrilho:2019oqg,Cole:2022xqc}.
-Moreover, we show that our analytic model corresponds to a continuous potential constructed by glueing together two parabolas and can thus be seen as a limiting case of realistic inflationary scenarios.
+Moreover, we show that our analytic model corresponds to a continuous potential constructed by gluing together two parabolas and can thus be seen as a limiting case of realistic inflationary scenarios.
 It can also be thought of as a generalization of the Starobinsky model~\cite{Starobinsky:1992ts}, in which the potential consists of two linear segments with different slopes.
+Although we will not consider models with multiple features, the proposed analytic approach can be straightforwardly generalized to include such scenarios.